We’ve listed everything we know about food trucks in Champaign, Urbana and beyond

 Señores Tacos Foodtruck

 This food truck has more than your typical burritos and tacos, although those look delicious — it specializes in authentic Mexican street food.
 Señores Tacos has tortas (Mexican-style sandwiches) and sopes as well.
 Typically parked off Bradley Avenue in Champaign.
 In a hurry?
 You can call ahead to order.
-Follow them on Facebook.
+Follow it on Facebook.

 Sidney Dairy Barn Moo Mobile